-ment in its pseudo-Pareto weight) is larger than the absolute change in the volatility for the other country.
-Equivalently, the short-run consumption volatility frontier is convex.
-This asymmetry is due to the concavity of the consumption aggregator with respect to $S_t$ .
-As a result, the variation of the share of world consumption produces bigger variability in the consumption aggregate of smaller countries, an important feature to explain our evidence on the volatility pass-through.
+A second important insight from figures 3(a) and 4 is that the absolute change in volatility for the country that is affected by a positive level shock (i.e., negative adjustment in its pseudo-Pareto weight) is larger than the absolute change in the volatility for the other country.
+Equivalently, the short-run consumption volatility frontier is convex, due to the convexity of f' (recall that f''' > 0).
+As a result, the variation of the share of world consumption produces greater variability in the consumption aggregate of smaller countries, an important feature that allows us to explain our evidence on the volatility pass-through.

-Risk-sharing of vol shocks.
+Risk sharing of vol shocks.
 Figure 3(b) shows the response of our main set of variables of interest to a volatility shock in the home country.
-For comparability, we report the responses from both our benchmark model and a model with standard time-additive CRRA preferences.
+For comparability, we report the responses from both our benchmark model and a model with standard timeadditive CRRA preferences.